 WebSphere Application Server provides support for policy file management.
 A number of policy files are included in WebSphere Application Server.
 Some of these policy files are static and some of them are dynamic.
 Dynamic policy is a template of permissions for a particular type of resource.
 In dynamic policy files, the code bases are evaluated at run time using configuration data.
 You can add or remove permissions, as needed, for each code base.
 However, do not add, remove, or modify the existing code bases.
 The real code base is dynamically created from the configuration and run-time data.
 The filter.policy file contains a list of permissions that an application does not have, according to the J2EE 1.3 Specification.
-For more information on permissions, see the Java 2 Security permissions article.
+For more information on permissions, see "Java 2 security policy files" on page 355.